trigger-corp/Forge-Documentation/source/modules/native/the_basics.rst

 Downloading the inspector projects
 ----------------------------------

-Getting setup to develop native plugins is fairly simple, but there are some prerequistes you need to install.
+Getting setup to develop native plugins is fairly simple, but there are some prerequisites you need to install.

 Android
 ~~~~~~~